Child migration: Asylum

 The UN UN Refugee Convention and its Protocol regulate the right of persons to seek international protection.
 Children enjoy special safeguards and have a right to have their asylum application examined individually.
 Child-specific grounds of persecution need to be considered irrespective of whether the child applies alone or together with a parent or caregiver.
 The European Union Member States have re-elaborated these standards for the EU context and have adopted a series of Directives regulating the qualification and reception conditions of asylum seekers in the EU as well as asylum procedures and matters of return.

 Vulnerability

 Children on the move are routinely referred to as ‘vulnerable’ although the meaning of the term has not been defined or clarified for the child protection context.
 Vulnerability is often understood as a deficit and equated with weakness and a need of protection.
 From a child rights-based approach, vulnerability refers to the limited chances of a child to fully exercise her or his rights as afforded under the UN Convention on the Rights of the Child.
-Existing definitions of vulnerability that are in use in the context of poverty reduction, health and nutrition can be useful in the child protection context.
+Existing definitions of vulnerability that are in use in the context of poverty reduction, health and nutrition can be useful in the child protection context.This vulnerability is worsened by weak legal protection.
+Youth on the move are even more vulnerable than adult migrants and face uprooting, demotion, lack of economic and material resources, lack of access to basic services, and an increased risk of abuse, violence and exploitation.